b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

 Works like a charm.
 Don't you think.
-Here the we got a two-tailed p-value.
+Here we got a two-tailed p-value.
-The 95% confidence interval is an estimate of the true probability of Peter's
+By oversimplifying stuff we can say that the 95% confidence interval is an
+estimate of the true probability of Peter's victory in a game
-victory in a game (from data it is 5/6 = `jl round(5/6, digits=2)`).
-I leave the
+(from data it is 5/6 = `jl round(5/6, digits=2)`) and it includes 0.5 (our
-rest of the output to decipher to you (as a mini-exercise).
+probability under $H_{0}$ = 0.5).
+I leave the rest of the output to decipher to
+you (as a mini-exercise).

 In general `Htests.BinomialTest` is useful when you want to compare the obtained
 experimental result that may fall into one of two categories (generally